sudoer-Huatao/calc_ultra/README.md

 - Double integrals
 - Solving (sets) of equation(s)
 - Vector/matrix operations
+- Taylor Polynomial Approximations
 - **A perfect interface to do calculations!**

 ## Chinese version

 Want to check out the Chinese version?
-Visit the Chinese version [here](https://github.com/sudoer-Huatao/calc_ultra-chinese)! 🇨🇳
+Visit the Chinese version [here](https://github.com/sudoer-Huatao/calc_ultra-chinese) (Work in progress)! 🇨🇳

 ## Installation and Running